-The lab is part of the Center for Pediatric Auditory and Speech Services (CPASS) at Nemours/Alfred I. duPont Hospital for Children.
+The lab is part of the Center for Pediatric Auditory and Speech Services (CPASS) at Nemours Children’s Hospital, Delaware.

-We’re working on a project to analyze gait and vestibular function in a prospectively constructed clinical database of patients with balance and vestibular disorders analyzed by the multidisciplinary Pediatric Balance Disorders Program at Nemours/Alfred I. duPont Hospital for Children.
+We’re working on a project to analyze gait and vestibular function in a prospectively constructed clinical database of patients with balance and vestibular disorders analyzed by the multidisciplinary Pediatric Balance Disorders Program at Nemours Children’s Hospital, Delaware.
 The project compares subjective measures of gross motor development and dynamic balance (gait) through the straight-line walking test.

 A multisite study of the vestibular effects of myringotomy with tube placement on the balance function of children with serous otitis media is also currently underway.
-This Nemours-funded protocol is shared with the clinical lab in Jacksonville.
+This Nemours Children's-funded protocol is shared with the clinical lab in Jacksonville, Fla.

 Additionally, in collaboration with Dr. Thierry Morlet, researchers are studying subjective and objective balance disorders in children with Chiari type I malformation.
 This study is designed to establish the level of subjective balance complaints and objective balance problems in pediatric patients with a specific type of brain malformation.

 Nemours has a number of service regions.
 Selecting your region will help us show you the right contact information and the most relevant content for you.